-Trotter & Morton recognizes and acknowledges the traditional territories of the Indigenous peoples in the areas where we live and where we conduct our business.
+Trotter & Morton recognizes and acknowledges the traditional territories of the Indigenous Peoples in the areas where we live and where we conduct our business.
 As such our company strives to engage with our Indigenous neighbours to ensure their concerns are heard, that their people and communities have the opportunity to participate and receive meaningful benefit from our business endeavours.

 Our organization values diversity and inclusion in our workforce and all facets of our business and feels being reflective of the communities in which we work is crucial to our success.

-Cole is passionate about developing mutually beneficial avenues for Indigenous communities and industry to cooperate.
+Dan is passionate about developing mutually beneficial avenues for Indigenous communities and industry to cooperate.

-Based upon an appreciation of and respect for the uniqueness inherent in every Indigenous group, Cole strives to incorporate innovative strategies to foster consensus and build partnerships that lead to new opportunities for both Trotter and Morton and Indigenous peoples.
+Based upon an appreciation of and respect for the uniqueness inherent in every Indigenous group, Dan strives to incorporate innovative strategies to foster consensus and build partnerships that lead to new opportunities for both Trotter and Morton and Indigenous peoples.

-Sr. Director Indigenous Relationships & Business Development
+Senior Manager of Indigenous Relationships & Business Development

 5799 3rd Street SE